 United States Astronaut Hall of Fame (Closed)

-The Astronauts Hall of Fame, a shrine to America's space heroes opened in 1990.
+The Astronauts Hall of Fame, a shrine to America's space heroes, opened in this location in 1990.
 It used to be down the coast, in Melbourne, run by a corporation -- until its owners went into foreclosure with millions of dollars in unpaid debt.
-Privatization having been tried, and failed, the operation was turned over to NASA, which seems to be doing a decent job.
+Privatization having been tried and failed, the operation was turned over to NASA, which seems to be doing a decent job.

 Following the model set by sports hall of fames, this is not just a hall of fame.
-It is a hall of fame plus an extensive collection of Astronaut memorabilia -- the world's largest -- which makes it a must-see for space geeks (like us).
+It is a hall of fame plus an extensive collection of Astronaut memorabilia -- the world's largest -- which makes it a must-see for space geeks.
 If you're excited by the prospect of seeing Deke Slayton's Mercury survival knife ("The Astronaut Special," said to be tough enough to cut through the skin of a sinking capsule) then this is the place for you.